natev51/jettl/docs/tools/tools.md

 to child:
 Or going down the tree can look at the unified msg set of the children it has, then it's children, etc.

+`Read Parent Attributes` to `Read Unified Msgs` to see if parent implements the msg, can recurse the parents, parents, parent, etc.
+OR
+Explicit registration for forwarding on `Setup.vi`.

+in order to use a forwarding tool, messages still need to be in the `Unified Msgs`.
+But must register for the messages before setup to put these “non-implemented” messages in the `Msgs`.
+Or some other `msgs`?
+That way these messages being told still need to be validated that certain messages are in the `Unified msgs` OR `Non-Implemented Msgs`.
+Yes, there can be overlapped msgs in both msgs!!
+In case not in `unified msgs`, then check if in `non-implemented msgs`.

+The non-implemented msgs can of course be dynamic since inserting or removing from set can happen depending on which external actor you’re communicating with.
 ### Generate Implemented Msg

 1. Select Actor